-8 For the purposes of this Project, 'PRIME Roads' are defined as the roads that will be assessed as part of Technical Assistance aspects of the PRIME Project, including the VA/CRRS and ESA studies, which include the majority of the existing 'primary roads' on the main islands of each FSM State, and some additional secondary roads that are considered to be of strategic and/or economic importance by DoTC&I.
+10 For the purposes of this Project, 'PRIME and SCORE Roads' are defined as the roads that will be assessed as part of Technical Assistance aspects of the PRIME Project, including the VA/CRRS and ESA studies, which include the majority of the existing 'primary roads' on the main islands of each FSM State, and some additional secondary roads that are considered to be of strategic and/or economic importance by DoTC&I.

 - Eligible PAPs will receive entitlements and livelihood rehabilitation measures sufficient to assist them to improve or at least maintain their pre-Project living standards, income earning capacity and production levels. - Particular attention will be given to the needs of vulnerable PAPs including socially and economically vulnerable groups.
-This may include those without legal title to the land or other asset/s, households headed by females (where appropriate9) the elderly or disabled, vulnerable road users due to road construction10, and other vulnerable groups such as people living in extreme poverty or hardship11. - Land requirements for Project works will be arranged through either voluntary land donation or involuntary land acquisition.
+This may include those without legal title to the land or other asset/s, households headed by females (where appropriate11) the elderly or disabled, vulnerable road users due to road construction12, and other vulnerable groups such as people living in extreme poverty or hardship13. - Land requirements for Project works will be arranged through either voluntary land donation or involuntary land acquisition.
 Compensation for land, where required, will be at replacement cost. - For displaced non-land assets, assistance will be provided to relocate and reinstall the property.
 Where these cannot be viably relocated, the PIU will arrange for likefor-like replacement or compensation at replacement cost.
-Compensation will be provided for loss of income due to temporary business closure as a result of construction activities, where disruption cannot be avoided. - The customs, traditions, religious practices and institutions of all PAPs will be respected and protected. - A complaints and grievance mechanism is to be established for the PRIME Project (refer Section 7) to solve disputes and complaints from PAPs. - The impacts of the works, including unforeseen losses and damages that may occur during either construction or operation, will be carefully monitored and remedial steps taken as required (refer Section 10).
+Compensation will be provided for loss of income due to temporary business closure as a result of construction activities, where disruption cannot be avoided. - The customs, traditions, religious practices and institutions of all PAPs will be respected.
+This includes recognition and inclusion of traditional customary leadership in the consultation arrangements and decisions over potential losses of customary land. - A complaints and grievance mechanism is to be established for the PRIME and SCORE Projects (refer Section 7) to solve disputes and complaints from PAPs. - The impacts of the works, including unforeseen losses and damages that may occur during either construction or operation, will be carefully monitored and remedial steps taken as required (refer Section 10).